Skip to main content

 And it's not just the time.
 Every interruption kills your focus.
 You're mid-repair, you answer a call, and now you've lost your place.
 Studies show it takes 23 minutes to refocus after an interruption.
 Five interruptions a day?
 You're never fully focused.

-Why customers keep calling
+Why do customers keep calling?

 They're not being annoying on purpose.
 They call because they have zero information.
 You took their phone on Monday, said "a few days," and now it's Wednesday.
 They don't know if you've started, if you're waiting on a part, or if it's sitting in a pile.